Setne Khamwas and Si-Osire

 The Tale of Setne Khamwas and Si-Osire (also known as Setne II) is a Demotic Egyptian story attested on papyrus in Roman Egypt.
-Some argue that it is an answer to the biblical account about the Queen of Sheba testing Solomon with hard "questions" in 1 Kings 10:1.

 Setne (loosely based on the historical Prince Khaemweset) is the fourth son of Ramesses II and acquires a reputation as more of a scholar than a politician.
 In Setne I (Setne Khamwas and Naneferkaptah), he had an adventure with the magical Book of Thoth.'
 In Setne II, he and his wife have a child named Si-Osire who sports amazing abilities and mystical talents.